AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/hsm-credentials.md

 >[!NOTE]
 >
->After changing your HSM configuration, restart the AEM forms server.
+>After changing your HSM configuration, restart the AEM Forms Server.

 ## Create an alias for an HSM credential when the HSM device is online {#create-an-alias-for-an-hsm-credential-when-the-hsm-device-is-online}